PAST EVENTS

-Join us on Sunday, May 4th 2pm at the Ukrainian Cultural Center to celebrate the 410th anniversary of Ukraine's oldest university, the National University of Kyiv Mohyla Academy.
+On Sunday, May 4, 2025, the Kyiv-Mohyla Foundation of America hosted a special celebration at the Ukrainian Cultural Center in Chicago, marking the 410th anniversary of Ukraine’s oldest university—the National University of Kyiv-Mohyla Academy (NaUKMA).

 Kyiv - Mohyla Foundation of America Distinguished Speaker Series